4 Major Scales and Keys

 - Look at the first two keys on the keyboard:

-- If the first note is D-flat, the second note must be E-something, since we cannot use D again and we cannot skip a letter name.
-Therefore, the second note is E-flat.
+- If the first note is E flat, the second note must be E-something, since we cannot use D again and we cannot skip a letter name.
+Therefore, the second note is E flat.

-- While the second note in the first collection was D-sharp, it is incorrect to call the second note D-sharp in the second collection; you must call it E-flat.
+- While the second note in the first collection was D sharp, it is incorrect to call the second note D sharp in the second collection; it must be called E flat.

 - Look at the last two keys on the keyboard: